 Mother and I reminisced about bygone family picnics, the stones as our backrest, on our annual trips to the coast.
 There was a real sense of human history to those moments.
 We were saddened to think that these days, because people cannot be trusted to respect such ancient monuments, there is a fence between the henge and the visitor.
 However, as a side note, if you want to have that tactile connection to the past I highly recommend the Avebury henge, but only if you promise to be kind to these stone warriors of time.
 But more about that on another occasion.

 Our journey took about an hour and a half and we enjoyed some magnificent countryside, the open vistas of Salisbury Plains, and the rolling hills of Somerset, the county in which Bath is located.
 Bath sits on the River Avon.
 As we drove down the hill via what would have been the approach to Bath from London in the old days, the wonderful bath-stone terraced houses clung to the hillside opposite.
 Mother, who had not been to Bath before was impressed.
 A major achievement, if I may so so. lol.
-This image gives you a sense of it, but is from Wiki, since driving and photographing do not make a good combination.

 Our route took us past the Jane Austen Center, through Queens Square and to our final destination, alack not a Regency house, but a Victorian B & B.